 \subsubsection{Optimization Theory-Based Resource Allocation Methods}

-Optimization algorithms are also widely used in resource allocation, to enable efficient resource distribution through mathematical modeling and optimization techniques\cite{w11,w15,w47}.
-Compared to reinforcement learning methods, optimization algorithms often provide more precise solutions for resource allocation problems under specific constraints, demonstrating superior performance in system stability and robustness\cite{w17}.For example, \cite{wang2020stackelberg} proposed a RSU caching incentive scheme based on Stackelberg game, and optimized the content caching strategy and pricing mechanism by establishing a game model between the base station (BS) and RSU.
+Optimization algorithms are also widely used in resource allocation to enable efficient resource distribution through mathematical modeling and optimization techniques.
+Compared to reinforcement learning methods, optimization algorithms often provide more precise solutions for resource allocation problems under specific constraints, demonstrating superior performance in system stability and robustness.
+For example, ref.~\cite{wang2020stackelberg} proposed an RSU caching incentive scheme based on the Stackelberg game and optimized the content caching strategy and pricing mechanism by establishing a game model between the base station (BS) and RSU.
 In the field of the combination of vehicle networking and semantic communication, researchers have also proposed some resource allocation schemes based on optimization theory, significantly improving the efficiency and performance of semantic communication in scenarios such as Device-to-Device (D2D) communication and vehicle platooning in the IoV.

-\cite{10073623} proposed a long-term robust resource allocation scheme for D2D in-vehicle networks.
-The scheme also considers the semantic access control of application layer and the power control of physical layer.
+Ref.~\cite{10073623} proposed a long-term robust resource allocation scheme for D2D in-vehicle networks.
+The scheme also considers the semantic access control of the application layer and the power control of the physical layer.
 The Lyapunov optimization method is used to transform the long-term constraints into queue stability conditions.
-Then, successive convex approximation and Karush-Kuhn-Tucker (KKT) condition are used to solve the subproblem, while Bernstein approximation is used to deal with uncertain probability constraints.
-Simulation results show that the algorithm enables rapid convergence of metrics such as semantic access rate and power.
-Under different interruption probability thresholds, the algorithm demonstrates the trade-off between transmission rate and delay.
-Compared to traditional methods, it exhibits superior performance in system robustness and power consumption.
+Then, successive convex approximation and the Karush--Kuhn--Tucker (KKT) condition are used to solve the subproblem, while Bernstein approximation is used to deal with uncertain probability constraints.
+Simulation results show that the algorithm enables rapid convergence of metrics such as the semantic access rate and power.
+Under different interruption probability thresholds, the algorithm demonstrates the trade-off between the transmission rate and delay.
+Compared to traditional methods, it exhibited superior performance in system robustness and power consumption.
 Simulation results show that this algorithm performs excellently in terms of system robustness and power consumption.
 However, there is relatively little discussion on the computational overhead and real-time performance in practical deployment, which limits the feasibility of its application in an IoV environment with limited~resources.